-EPR Category Compliance Timing Consultation & Annroval Dust and Air quality (AQ) AQ1 All works shall be managed in accordance with the Dust and Air Quality Management and Monitoring Plan Compliance throughout CCP AQ aspects will be covered within EPR Plans and and WEMPs EPA consultation for relevant aspects Site inductions cover this aspect Site environmental inspections for CCP AQ6 Incentives to be provided for contractors and subcontractors through the Invitation to Tender (ITT) process to preferentially select on-road heavy vehicles for haulage that comply at a minimum with the Euro V European emission standards.
+EPR Category EPR Compliance Timing, Consultation & Approval Dust and Air quality (AQ) AQ1 All works shall be managed in accordance with the Dust and Air Quality Management and Monitoring Plan Compliance throughout the establishment, operation and decommissioning of the construction compound AQ aspects will be covered within EPR Plans and WEMPs EPA consultation for relevant aspects Site inductions cover this aspect Site environmental inspections for CCP AQ6 Incentives to be provided for contractors and subcontractors through the Invitation to Tender (ITT) process to preferentially select on-road heavy vehicles for haulage that comply at a minimum with the Euro V European emission standards.
 The incentives will be devised to seek to increase the proportion of on-road heavy vehicles that comply at a minimum with Euro V European emission standards within the project's construction haulage fleet over the construction life of the project.
-AQ2-5 Not applicable to this Plan's scope 1 Arboriculture (AR) AR1 Trees that are flagged for removal are found in Appendix B - Tree Impact Plan.
-The WEMP to feature a detailed arborist assessment that will be undertaken prior to works commencing to determine the exact extent of tree impacts due to the haulage routes.
-The aim of this assessment will be to avoid trees that are flagged for removal in Appendix B. Tree Removal Plan and Tree Protection Plan to outline the high-level management procedures that the project will employ in relation to tree management.
-Compliance throughout CCP High level AR management procedures to be outlined in Tree Removal and Tree Protection Plans.
-CCP Tree Impact Plan to highlight estimated tree removal due to compound establishment.
-The WEMP to feature specific tree removal and tree protection zones for the compound removal.
-Site inductions and training cover this aspect Site environmental inspections for CCP Tree removal approved by DEWLP prior AR2 Trees or vegetation shall be managed in accordance with the Tree Protection Plan As above TPZ will be installed in accordance with AS 4970-2009 Protection of trees under advice of site arborist AR3 Not applicable to this Plan's scope
+AQ2-5 Not applicable to this Plan's scope - Arboriculture (AR) AR1 The WEMP to feature a detailed arborist assessment that will be undertaken prior to works commencing to determine the exact extent of tree impacts due to the haulage routes.
+Tree Removal Plan and Tree Protection Plan to outline the high-level management procedures that the project will employ in relation to tree management.
+Compliance throughout the establishment, operation and decommissioning of the construction compound High level AR management procedures to be outlined in Tree Removal and Tree Protection Plans.
+The WEMP to feature specific tree removal and tree protection zones for the compound.
+Site inductions and training cover this aspect Site environmental inspections for CCP AR2 Trees or vegetation shall be managed in accordance with the Tree Protection Plan As above TPZ will be installed in accordance with AS 4970-2009 Protection of trees under advice of site arborist AR3 Not applicable to this Plan's scope -

 EPR Category EPR Compliance Timing, Consultation & Approval B5 Minimisation and rectification of damage or impacts on third party property and infrastructure to occur in coherence to the Ground Movement Management Plan.
-In general, all properties facing the works will get a pre-condition survey.
-This will be conducted for the properties that are directly facing the construction compounds.
-Business (B) B3, B4, B6 To minimise access and amenity impacts on businesses impacted by the YEMS Construction Compound; Bulleen Industrial Precinct.
-A community notification will be delivered to each of the businesses within the Bulleen Industrial Precinct.
+Not applicable - no ground movement impacts Business (B) B3, B4, B6 To minimise access and amenity impacts on businesses impacted by the MWC & YVW Construction Compound; A community notification will be delivered to each of the businesses impacted.
 This is to explain the location and function of the site compound.
 In particular, traffic and parking arrangements will be communicated to the businesses.
 B7 Protect or, where required, relocate utility assets to the reasonable satisfaction of the service provider and/or asset owners.
 Relocation of utility assets to not occur as part of the setup or operation of construction compound.
 Existing assets will be protected in accordance with utility asset owner requirements.
 B1, B2, B8 Attending business liaison groups (B8) Providing information for the business disruption mitigation plan (B1) or business relocation strategy (B2) CPB to input (support NELP) where required for these EPRs.
 This may be in the form of attending Business liaison groups and providing information for the business disruption mitigation plan or business relocation strategy.
 CL1-CL4 All spoil shall be managed in accordance with the Spoil Management Plan (CL1).
 Worksite Environmental Management Plan to detail location of stockpiles, overview of spoil categorisation and management of different spoil types.
-Contamination and Soil (CL) CL5 Manage chemicals, fuels and hazardous materials Compliance throughout CCP Hazardous materials aspects covered in CEMP Sub-plan (CL5) and WEMP Site inductions and training cover this aspect Site environmental inspections for CCP
+Contamination and Soil (CL) CL5 Manage chemicals, fuels and hazardous materials Compliance throughout the establishment, operation and decommissioning of the construction compound Hazardous materials aspects covered in CEMP Sub-plan (CL5) and WEMP Site inductions and training cover this aspect Site environmental inspections for CCP CL6 Not applicable to Early Works (operational EPR). -